Chapter Twelve

 "The Cave Game is alive," Wenh said.
 "Not metaphorically.
 Actually alive.
 It's become a resonance engine—a technology for generating and sustaining the field of love that makes human thriving possible.
 And we didn't build it consciously.
 We built it by being broken together, by validating each other's oddness, by creating conditions where gifts could emerge and be recognized."

-Serepna's voice, quiet but fierce: "We built it by staying present across seventy years.
+Serapnenh's voice, quiet but fierce: "We built it by staying present across seventy winters.
 By repairing what broke.
 By practicing forgiveness and maintaining continuity.
 By treating each Cave Game not as performance but as sacred practice."

 The hands withdrew from the pendant.
 But the sense of connection remained—visible now even to the witnesses, who could feel the thickness in the air, the way time had slowed, the way the boundaries between individual and collective had become permeable.